 TenCate ABDS is an active blast countermeasure system designed to reduce injuries caused by IEDs and landmines.
 Third party tests confirm that TenCate's ABDS can lessen the deadly effects of IED blast.
-The TenCate ABDS technology works by counteracting blast impulse energy via the carefully timed application of recoil.
-Crew survivability is improved because the system effectively minimizes the brutal launch, violent flight, and the destructive slam down to earth that are associated with a vehicle experiencing an IED or mine blast
+The TenCate ABDS technology works by counteracting blast impulse energy via the carefully materials that make a difference timed application of recoil.
+Crew survivability is improved because the system effectively minimizes the brutal launch, violent flight, and the destructive slam down to earth that are associated with a vehicle experiencing an IED or mine blast event.